michaelkc/michaelkc.github.io/_posts/2024-07-01-interesting-stuff-i-found.markdown

 allows quick lookup of popular public repos, and you can scan other repos (including private) using their docker image, e.g.

 `docker run -e GITHUB_AUTH_TOKEN=<your PAT> gcr.io/openssf/scorecard:stable --repo=github.com/MudBlazor/MudBlazor`

+### Kamal (formerly known as MRSK)
+Been looking into various deployment options, and Kamal is one of the nicer ones if you do not want to go Kubernetes.

+It works well, however it is not really designed for hosting multiple apps on the same server, something that is a must-have for self-hosted hobby projects.

+[There are hackish workarounds](https://github.com/basecamp/kamal/discussions/257), and according to DHH [support for this is coming in Kamal 2](https://twitter.com/dhh/status/1766151697817313628) (no public timeframe).

+Another great article pertains to using [Kamal to deploy ASP.NET Core apps](https://chekkan.com/2024/05/24/kamal-deploy-asp-net-core-website.html)

+Still sticking with free tier App Services and/or scale-to-zero Container Apps in Azure, but it is something to keep an eye on.
+If nothing else, Kamal and tools like it underlines how comparatively easy deployments are in the Azure/IIS world (where web deploy and similar has been available for many, many years).